mapattacker/nativeplants/README.md

 The scripts makes use of the above two sources to extract their native distribution:

-1) grinscrape.py: Using selenium, input each species name into GRIN's webform and and find a match with the region provided by TDWG within their native distribution range.
+1) grinscrape.py: Using selenium, input each species name into GRIN's webform and find a match with the region provided by TDWG within their native distribution range.
 Results are stored in an sqlite database.

 2) grinoutput.py: Pulls out total count of each region for each hierarchical level.
 You can write your own SQL output if you require individual species details.